Contact centre

 • Lifetime mortgage products.
 There are three types of products, Payment Term Lifetime Mortgage where they have to pay the interest each month over a payment term, Optional Payment Lifetime Mortgage where they can choose to pay the interest each month for as long as they want, and Interest Roll Up Lifetime Mortgage where they don’t pay anything.
 Any unpaid interest is added to the loan.

 • The amount they can borrow.
 The older they are, the more they can borrow.
+For Payment Term Lifetime Mortgage, the older or the longer the payment term, the more they can borrow.
 Use the calculator below to see how much your customer can borrow.

 • The customer must get advice.
 Legal & General can help customers understand if a Legal & General Lifetime Mortgage is the right option for them.
 If Legal & General don't have the right product for your customer, they also have access to the whole lifetime mortgage market.